WeChat Pay and Alipay Partner with Stripe To Make Payments Easier

 Most Chinese consumers will only buy products from other countries.
 This especially true for diet supplements.

 What this means for your business-

 Now is a great time for smaller and medium-sized businesses to start thinking about moving into China.
-Lower barriers to entry mean that this is a great time to invest in a Digital marketing agency.
+Lower barriers to entry mean that this is a great time to invest in a Chinese digital marketing agency.

 Here at Dragon Social, we pride ourselves on being ahead of the game when it comes to changes in the Chinese market.
 With a range of clients in various markets, we are experts in how to market your product successfully to Chinese consumers.
 If you would like to find out more, please visit our homepage, to find out about our packages and services.